Stackable Credentials = Real-World Job Skills

 What is a stackable credential you ask?
 According to Jimmie Williamson and Matthew Pittinsky of Inside Higher Ed, “The most common description of stackable credentials goes something like this: over a lifetime of learning, individuals can assemble, or stack, a series of traditional degree-based and or/nontraditional credentials — certificates, certifications, licenses, badges, apprenticeships and more — that recognize achievements and provide an accurate assessment of knowledge, skills and abilities.
 The more credentials learners accumulate and stack, the more they increase their currency in our knowledge economy, creating more direct pathways to better jobs and higher wages.”

 Let’s say a welding company is in the market for an employee with multiple skills.
 For example, when hiring a welder, the employer may want an employee that has the following skills:

-- Basic Welding Skills – Welding Entry (Safety, Reading Blueprints, etc.)
+- Welding Technician I – Welding Entry (Safety, Reading Blueprints, etc.)

-- Welding Intermediate (Plasma Cutting, Arc Welding, etc.)
+- Welding Technician II (Plasma Cutting, Arc Welding, etc.)

 - Financial Literacy – Employee that’s financially literate can understand and manage their finances and live within their means.

 - 21st Century Success Skills – Employee that can critically think, work in teams, communicate effectively, etc.

 Using certifications earned from CTE courses, students can provide proof that they have the well-rounded skills needed for that particular job.
 The student who has taken the classes and passed the exams, now has a colorful resume to hand over to the potential employer with confidence.